 Then and now

-2022 marks the 120th year since John Marcus founded ITAC Limited.
+2022 marks the 120th year since John Markus founded ITAC Limited.
 In 1902, he discovered that tyre scrapings dissolved in solvent made an excellent rubber adhesive which when painted onto the outside carcass of a tyre provided an ideal priming coat on which tyre thread could be bonded.
 John had the full backing of his wife who endured the physical strain of manually transporting the tyres for processing before valiantly returning them to the client once treated.

 It was this kind of grit and determination that set the tone for ITAC to become one of the UK’s leading producers of high performance adhesives and coatings despite two world wars, six recessions and a devastating fire.

 See our timeline below for more key dates in ITAC’s history.

 John Markus opens his first factory in Clowes Street, Salford.
 Following changes in tyre manufacturing methods, The India Rubber & Tyre Company finds its niche in the manufacture of waterproof raincoats which is a thriving industry of the area at the time.
 To guarantee waterproofing, the seams of the coats need sealing with a tape made out of the same waterproof material.
 The tape is coated with a sticky varnish before being bonded to the garment – this is where John makes his pitch.